-Buying Vacant Land – 7 Things You Should Know Before Purchasing
+Buying Vacant Land for Homesteading: 7 Essential Things You Must Know Before You Purchase

 Arguably the most important aspect of any property is the right to access the property.
-I’m not just talking about physical access, like a road or driveway.
+Not just physical access, like a road or driveway, but legal access.
 Legal access means there is a recorded document granting the property owner the right to travel through other properties to access their property.
 A “landlocked” property, which is one with no legal access, holds little to no value until legal access is established.
 For example, if a parcel of land was surrounded on all four sides by different parcels, and all four neighbors deny any physical access through their own properties, there would be absolutely no practical benefit of owning that parcel.

 How would one verify legal access?
 During escrow, the title company will do what’s called a “title search” to examine all public records that involve title to a specific property.
 Deeded access, by way of an easement or other means, should be included in the preliminary title report.
 This should guarantee that, although ownership of the property will change hands over the years, the right to access stays with the property (not just one owner).